JumaJuiceTime/TheHundredSaints/Getting Started/Character Statistics.md

 ===== Prime Abilities =====

 The Ability (or Abilities) most important to a character’s Class.
-A character with high scores in their Prime Abilities may gain a bonus to Experience Points awarded by the Referee.
-Conversely, a character with a low score in a Prime Ability may suffer a penalty to awarded Experience Points.
-See [[Ability Scores#Prime Abilities]].

 ===== Hit Points (HP) =====